 Next, we will add parent/child relationships to the questions which require them.
 This is how we can control which questions remain hidden and only display based on the answer to a different question.
-The question that controls visibility is referred to as the parent, and the question hidden or displayed is referred to as the child.
+The question that controls the visibility is referred to as the parent, and the question which is hidden or displayed is referred to as the child.

 The first relationship we need to add is to hide the "Interpreter Badge Number" question by default.
-It will display if an abstractor enters "Yes" to the question "Was an interpreter used?"
+It will then display if an abstractor enters "Yes" to the question "Was an interpreter used?"

-Click on the "Interpreter Badge Number" question to select it and have the properties display in the right-hand panel.
+Click on the "Interpreter Badge Number" question to select it and have the properties display in the right hand panel.
 Scroll down (if necessary) to find the edit (pencil) icon next to the "Visible Expression" property and click that button:

 A window will appear to allow editing of the visibility expression for this question.
 Our first step will be to create a short code (think nickname) for the parent question.
-To do so, click on the list icon next to the "Insert Question" drop-down menu:
+To do so, click on the list icon next to the "Insert Question" drop down menu:

-A window allowing editing of shortcodes appears.
+A window allowing editing of short codes appears.
 Click the pencil icon next to the parent question.

 A text input appears.
 Enter a short code for this question.
-It is recommended that the shortcode does not contain any spaces.
-A frequent method for naming when spaces are not allowed is called Camel Case, which means capitalizing the first letter of each word.
-For this question, we can use "InterpreterUsed".
-After entering the text for the shortcode, press the green check mark to save the shortcode:
+It is recommended that the short code does not contain any spaces.
+A frequent method for naming when spaces are not allowed is called Camel Case - which means to have the first letter of each word be capitalized.
+For this question we can use "InterpreterUsed".
+After entering the text for the short code press the green check mark to save the short code:

-Click the X in the upper right to close the shortcode editor screen.
+Click the X in the upper right to close the short code editor screen.

 Back on the previous window, we can now click on the "Insert Question" drop-down and see that the parent question is now available to use in a relationship.
-The drop-down shows both the question and the shortcode we created:
+The drop-down shows both the question, and the short code we created:

 This parent is a simple Yes/No Question.
-The system interprets Yes as true, No as false, and (unspecified) as blank.
-In this case, we want the child to be visible when the parent question is "Yes"; our expression can be whether the parent question is true (or as a shortcut simply be the shortcode of the parent question).
-We can press the check mark to test whether our expression is valid.
+The system interprets Yes as true; No as false; and (unspecified) as blank.
+In this case, we want the child to be visible when the parent question is "Yes", our expression can be whether the parent question is true (or as a short cut simply be the short code of the parent question).
+We can press the check mark to test to see if our expression is valid.
 The results display between the expression input and the save/cancel buttons.
 Once we are done, we can save the expression: